 These scholarships are subject to the availability of funding from the Government of Canada.

-In 2007, Prime Minister Harper announced the Canada-CARICOM Leadership Scholarships Program to enhance the skill sets required to advance the development and sustainability of CARICOM countries while strengthening the linkages between postsecondary institutions in Canada and those in the region.
+In 2009, the Government of Canada announced the Canada-CARICOM Leadership Scholarships Program to enhance the skill sets required to advance the development and sustainability of CARICOM countries while strengthening the linkages between postsecondary institutions in Canada and those in the region.

 The Canada-CARICOM Leadership Scholarships Program is an extension of the global Commonwealth Scholarship and Fellowship Plan and includes all member and associate member states of the CARICOM.